Labi Siffre

-His music has been sampled extensively by US rappers such as Eminem, and Jay-Z. Siffre has published essays, the stage and television play Deathwrite and three volumes of poetry: Nigger, Blood on the Page, and Monument.
-In 2022, his life and work was explored in the BBC series Imagine, under the title, Labi Siffre: This Is My Song.
+He has published essays, the stage and television play Deathwrite and three volumes of poetry: Nigger, Blood on the Page, and Monument.
+In 2022, his life and work was explored in the series Imagine, under the title, Labi Siffre: This Is My Song.

 Early life and education

-Claudius Afolabi Siffre was born as the fourth of five children at Queen Charlotte's and Chelsea Hospital in Hammersmith, London to a British mother of mixed Barbadian and Belgian descent and a Nigerian father.
+Claudius Afolabi Siffre was born in Hammersmith, London in 1945 as the fourth of five brothers to a British mother of white British and Afro-Barbadian descent and a British Nigerian father.
 Siffre was brought up in Bayswater and Hampstead and educated at a Catholic independent day school, St Benedict's School, in Ealing, West London.
-Despite his Catholic education, Siffre has stated that he has always been an atheist.

-He studied music at the Eric Gilder School of Music in Wardour Street, Soho.
-Gilder is remembered with gratitude in his poem "education education education".
-After leaving school, Siffre worked as a taxi driver and a deliveryman before deciding to concentrate on music.
-He moved to Cannes, France, where he played guitar with various soul musicians and bands, but returned to the UK in the late 1960s.
+Siffre studied music at the Eric Gilder School of Music in Wardour Street, Soho, London.
+Gilder is remembered with gratitude in Siffre's poem "education education education".

-Musical career
+Career

+After leaving school, Siffre worked as a taxi driver and a deliveryman, before deciding to concentrate on music.

-Siffre played jazz guitar at Annie Ross's jazz club in Soho, London in the 1960s as part of a Hammond organ, guitar, drums house band.
+Siffre played jazz guitar at Annie Ross's jazz club in Soho, London, in the 1960s as part of a Hammond organ, guitar, drums house band.

 He released six albums between 1970 and 1975.
-In the early 1970s, three of his singles became hits: "It Must Be Love" (No. 14, 1971, and performed the song on the BBC’s Top of the Pops) (later covered by and a No. 4 hit for Madness, for which Siffre himself appeared in the video); "Crying Laughing Loving Lying" (No. 11, 1972); and "Watch Me" (No. 29, 1972).
+In the early 1970s, three of his singles became hits: "It Must Be Love" (No. 14, 1971, and performed the song on the BBC's Top of the Pops) (later covered by and a No. 4 hit for Madness, for which Siffre himself appeared in the video); "Crying Laughing Loving Lying" (No. 11, 1972); and "Watch Me" (No. 29, 1972).
 In 1978, Siffre took part in the heats to represent the UK in the Eurovision Song Contest.
-He performed his own composition "Solid Love", which placed fifth of the twelve songs up for consideration at the A Song for Europe contest.
-Additionally, he co-wrote the song "We Got It Bad" performed by Bob James, which came tenth.
+He performed "Solid Love", co-written with Tom Shapiro, which placed fifth of the 12 songs up for consideration at the A Song for Europe contest.
+Additionally, he co-wrote the song "We Got It Bad", performed by Bob James, which came in 10th.

 Siffre came out of self-imposed retirement from music in 1985, when he saw a television film from Apartheid South Africa showing a white soldier shooting at black children.
-He wrote "(Something Inside) So Strong" (No. 4, 1987) which he also performed on Top of the Pops, and released four more albums between 1988 and 1998.
+He wrote "(Something Inside) So Strong" (No. 4, 1987), which he also performed on Top of the Pops, and released four more albums between 1988 and 1998.